 A question we’ve been asked in the past is: “What happens when two ads for the same advertiser match to the same search query”?
 Previously, broad match would look at an advertiser’s Ad Rank to help determine which ad to show, and this may not always have been the best choice.

 To improve relevance — for the advertiser and the user — it now takes supporting information even more into account, such as other keywords in the ad group and the ad’s landing page.
 And thanks to the increased capabilities of the large language model powering broad match, it’s also able to better understand the meaning of the search query and all of its variations to improve relevance there too.

-This is often the case with expats, such as Chinese citizens living in Japan or Thais residing in Singapore.
+This is often the case with expats, such as Spanish natives living in the United Arab Emirates, or British people residing in Saudi Arabia.
 They may be searching in their native language, but are looking for local-language results for the country they live in.

 AI-powered language upgrades have made broad match a much more effective tool for search advertising, but it’ll continue to need a smart marketer in the driver’s seat.

 The role of broad match in search advertising today

 Broad match may not be quite as old as “Back to the Future”, but it’s been around for a long time.
 And just like in the iconic 1985 movie, it shows us that sometimes you have to look at something from the past to realise its value in the present.

 That said, while AI-powered language upgrades have made broad match a much more effective tool for search advertising, it’ll continue to need a smart marketer in the driver’s seat.
 These savvy marketers will check performance, select the right bidding strategy, and monitor the new queries that broad match identifies to help bring in new customers.
 After all, you might discover new insights about your audience and their behaviours throughout the campaign.